ZupIT/horusec-docs/content/en/web/services/API.md

 description: In this section, you will find information about Horusec-Api service.
 ---

-# Horusec-API
+## **What is it?**
-Horusec-API receives [HORUSEC-CLI](/docs/cli/overview/) requests via  http to start a new analysis.
-Besides that, it acquires and returns the saved analysis in the system.
+Horusec-API is microservice responsible for [HORUSEC-CLI](/docs/cli/overview/) requests via  http to start a new analysis.
+It also acquires and returns the saved analysis in the system.

 This service resources are: